NOTE: This will be the final trip hosted by J.T., and possibly the group. See details here… https://bit.ly/2VcsgB3

 When buying your air ticket, make sure it arrives on Sat.
 Sept.
 7th into Tokyo and departs on Sun.
 Sept.
 15th from Osaka (see paragraph below).
 I typically use Momondo’s multi-city option to search for flights with success.
 Also, depending on how many transfers you get, you may need to request off of work Thurs.
 Sept.
 5th – Mon.
 Sept.
 16th.
 Please send to me your flight information through my Meetup profile.
 Also, please see here for recommendations on when best to buy your airplane ticket… https://cnb.cx/AG1h3h.
 Note that I have had mixed results following these general rules of thumb in the past.

 Upon arrival on Sat.
 Sept.
-7th, our group transfer from the airport (Narita International Airport – NRT) to the hotel will depart the airport at 4pm so we can get to the hotel in time for our recommended welcome meeting at 7pm with our Adventure Tour Leader and other group members.
-If you’d like to take advantage of our free group transfer, please be sure to arrive before then (don’t forget to account for customs check and baggage claim time).
-Look for the person at the arrival gates with the sign that says “J.T.’s DC Going Out Group.”
+7th, our group transfer from the airport (Narita International Airport – NRT) to the hotel will depart the airport based on each person’s arrival flight landing time, so we can get to the hotel in time for our recommended welcome meeting at 7pm with our Adventure Tour Leader and other group members.
+Look for the person at the arrival gates with the sign with your name in it that says “Green Tomato” as shown below.
 If you are unable to take advantage of our group transfer, you can take the Airport Limousine bus directly to our hotel.
 The cost is ~$30 USD and takes ~1.5 – 2 hours.
 To book and view timetables, see here… https://bit.ly/2H14vJn.

 For departure on Sun.
 Sept.
 15th, our group transfer from the hotel to the airport (Kansai International Airport – KIX) will depart at 9am (travel time is 1.5 – 2 hours).
 So if you’d like to take advantage of our free group transfer, please be ready to leave the hotel by then and book your flight accordingly.